huang-sh/astk-doc/en/content/machine_learning.md

 * --n_estimators: regularization parameter
 * --criterion: the criterion to measure the quality of a split: [gini|entropy|log_loss]
-* --max_features: the number of features to consider when looking for the best split [sqrt|log2]
+* --max-features: the number of features to consider when looking for the best split [sqrt|log2]
-* --max_depth: the maximum depth of the tree
+* --max-depth: the maximum depth of the tree

 K-nearest neighbors classifier parameters:

-* --n_neighbors: number of neighbors to use
+* --n-neighbors: number of neighbors to use
 * --weights:  weight function used in prediction: [uniform|distance]
-* --leaf_size: Leaf size passed to BallTree or KDTree
+* --leaf-size: Leaf size passed to BallTree or KDTree
 * --metric:  metric to use for distance computation: [minkowski|cityblock|euclidean|manhattan]